Gravitational effects in birefringent quantum electrodynamics

 which is compatible with what is obtained by Carone \textit{et al.}~\cite{Carone:2006tx} for the special case of an isotropic background.
 On the other hand, the second summand in~(\ref{potential}) presents a qualitatively new interaction

 between the spin and the magnetic field.

-This concludes the calculation of the scattering of an electron in an external electromagnetic field in a spacetime with ray-optically invisible non-metricities.
+This concludes the calculation of the scattering of an electron in an external electromagnetic field on an effectively flat region of a general linear background.
 As for the tree-level scatterings, we found only very subtle differences with respect to QED, both in the modification of the Schwinger correction to the anomalous magnetic moment~(\ref{anomalous-magnetic-moment}) and in the appearance of a quantitatively small, but qualitatively new term in the potential~(\ref{potential-correction}).